 - Terminix termite treatment services offer liquid chemicals, baits and tenting

 - Terminix treats over 50,000 homes and businesses every day

 Termites are small insects that consume wood.
 They don’t spread disease like other bugs, but they can cause significant damage.

 Getting rid of them and preventing them is crucial.
 But how much does termite treatment cost?
 The answer to that depends on the size of the treatment area and how regularly you’d like to treat your home.

 Smaller homes that require annual or quarterly treatment tend to incur fewer costs than larger, heavily infested homes.
 If you suspect that your home has become termite food, contact us today for an estimate on termite treatment services.

 Find a Termite Treatment Service Near You.
-We work with termite control companies all over the US and in your area so you can get free quotes from top providers.
+We work with termite control companies all over the US and in your area so you can get competitive quotes from top providers.